Earthvirgo10/Earthvirgo10.github.io/README.md

 ### Also heres a cookie clicker cheat lol
 right click go into inspect>Consle in consle, insert this
-'
-Game.Earn(number)
+`Game.Earn(number)
 //make the number whatever you want
 //make sure to keep the parentases
-//and yeah thats about it!
+//and yeah thats about it!`

-'
-DISCLAMER this works on [this](http://orteil.dashnet.org/cookieclicker/) version of cookie clicker thanks for being here
+DISCLAMER this works on [this](http://orteil.dashnet.org/cookieclicker/) version of cookie clicker

+Also, thanks for being here